JetBrains/teamcity-documentation/topics/configure-and-run-your-first-build.md

 Congratulations!
 You are now ready to run the first build based on the just created build configuration.
 You can go straight to [running it](#Run+your+first+build) and [tweak its settings](#Tweak+your+build+configuration+settings) afterwards.

 ## Run your first build
-[Build agents](build-agent.md) are responsible for running TeamCity builds.
+To run builds in TeamCity, you need [build agents](build-agent.md).
 A fresh TeamCity server, installed as described [here](quick-setup-guide.md), has one registered build agent that runs on the same computer.
-Let's use this agent to run the first build based on our recently created configuration.
+Let's use this agent to run a build on the sample project.
 {product="tc"}

 On the __Build Configuration Settings__ page, click __Run__ in the upper right corner: